 How the Farm Bill Is Helping Reduce Hunger

-The Farm Bill is the centerpiece federal legislation for food and farming, and it impacts access to nutritious food for the millions of American families struggling with hunger.
+The Farm Bill is the centerpiece federal legislation for food and farming, and it impacts access to nutritious food for the millions of people in America struggling with hunger.
 Feeding America works every day to support the protection and expansion of federal nutrition programs to ensure families do not go hungry.

 We continue to work to protect and strengthen key federal nutrition programs.
 Some of our priority issues in the bill include:

 SNAP is a cornerstone federal program to help hardworking families during difficult times.
-Serving more than 43 million Americans, SNAP is the largest anti-hunger program in the United States.
+Serving more than 43 million people in America, SNAP is the largest anti-hunger program in the United States.